vodquang96/django-anymail/README.rst

 * Normalized sent-message status and tracking notification, by connecting your ESP's webhooks to Django signals
 * "Batch transactional" sends using your ESP's merge and template features
+* Inbound message support, to receive email through your ESP's webhooks, with simplified, portable access to attachments and other inbound content

 Anymail is released under the BSD license.
 It is extensively tested against Django 1.8--2.0 (including Python 2.7, Python 3 and PyPy).